alibabacloud-automation/terraform-alicloud-security-group/README.md

 If there is a missing feature or a bug - [open an issue](https://github.com/terraform-alicloud-modules/terraform-alicloud-security-group/issues/new).

-## Terraform versions

-For Terraform 0.12 use version `v2.*` of this module.

-If you are using Terraform 0.11 you can use versions `v1.*`.

 ## Usage

 There are three ways to create security groups using this module: